STICKER

 Critique Café!

-A café simulation where art and design students exchange feedback and strengthen presentations before final critique.
+A café-style workshop where art and design students exchange feedback and strengthen presentations before final critique.

 DURATION 3 weeks